Testing Endurance for Team Sport Athletes

 - The lower the athlete, the less we need to go through the rabbit hole, and vice versa

-So the conundrum that needs to be answered is “What would be the test I can use that is sport and training specific enough, but also simple enough to give me just enough of information that can help me plan the training for these levels of athletes?”
+So the conundrum that needs to be answered is “What would be the test I can use that is a sport and training specific enough, but also simple enough to give me just enough information that can help me plan the training for these levels of athletes?”

-For example, if I choose the YoYo test, I might not be able to use the data to plan the training (see the next point), I might not know whether the performance is limited due poor mechanics, poor aerobic capacity, poor anaerobic reserve, poor intra-test recovery and so forth.
+For example, if I choose the YoYo test, I might not be able to use the data to plan the training (see the next point), I might not know whether the performance is limited due to poor mechanics, poor aerobic capacity, poor anaerobic reserve, poor intra-test recovery and so forth.
 If I choose the 1500m time-trial, I might not know how the athlete might perform in COD conditioning drills, whether his performance was limited by bad pacing, and so forth.
 Besides, the test is not “specific” enough to “include” specific limiters and the players and staff might complain.
 In the Beep test (both straight line and ramp protocols) if the stages are too short and the increase in velocity is too quick it might give us different importance of different limiters (for example athlete with smaller aerobic capacity but with bigger anaerobic nitro might reach higher speeds because stages are not long enough for him to exhaust his nitro and we might get the feeling that he is aerobically fit and he is not).
-The more you want to be precise with the identifying the limiter, the more tests you need to use.
+The more you want to be precise with identifying the limiter, the more tests you need to use.
 Interesting paper dealing with some of those issues is by Haydar et al.

-So the decision making in selecting the test must involve what we need to get the job done, and what gives us just enough of information to make better training decisions.
+So the decision making in selecting the test must involve what we need to get the job done, and what gives us just enough information to make better training decisions.
 This will change as the level of the athletes changes and probably if the implementation constraints change as well (how much time we have for testing, how frequent, how much room for interventions do we have and so forth).
 I believe this is similar to Occam’s Razor and this decision making principle can be applied here as well.

 Being more prescriptive (what you need to get the job done)